rootwork/rootwork.org/hugo/content/blog/2006-05-28/index.md

 First, we
 [raise money online](https://web.archive.org/web/20060118220930/http://www.genocideintervention.net/donate/ 'Learn more about donating to GI-Net') directly for peacekeepers in Darfur.
-This is unprecedented — never before has the average person been able to directly affect human security in the midst of a genocide.
+This is unprecedented -- never before has the average person been able to directly affect human security in the midst of a genocide.
 We raise money through a variety of techniques such as [virtual house parties](https://web.archive.org/web/20060706215139/http://www.genocideintervention.net/fundraise/virtual.php 'Learn about virtual house parties')
 (a favorite among Facebook and MySpace users), [dinners for Darfur](https://web.archive.org/web/20060706215126/http://www.genocideintervention.net/fundraise/dinners.php 'Learn about dinners for Darfur') and old-fashioned member volunteering.
-(A piano teacher in Utah giving two weeks’ proceeds; a “battle of the bands” fundraiser in California; a bat mitzvah in New Jersey; a frat party in Massachusetts.)
+(A piano teacher in Utah giving two weeks' proceeds; a "battle of the bands" fundraiser in California; a bat mitzvah in New Jersey; a frat party in Massachusetts.)

 Our second component is education.
-People can’t act against genocide unless they know about it, which is why we partnered with the American Progress Action Fund in 2005 to launch the
+People can't act against genocide unless they know about it, which is why we partnered with the American Progress Action Fund in 2005 to launch the
 [Be A Witness campaign](https://web.archive.org/web/20060703175035/http://beawitness.org/splash/ 'Visit BeAWitness.org'),
 urging the news media to adequately cover the crisis in Darfur.
 Our analysis showed that in June 2005, the major networks ran 50 times as many stories about Michael Jackson and 12 times as many stories about Tom Cruise as about the genocide in Darfur.
-In fact, in all of 2005 CBS ran just two minutes — total — on the issue, a fact that motivated more than 30,000 viewers to take action through the viral video and website.
+In fact, in all of 2005 CBS ran just two minutes -- total -- on the issue, a fact that motivated more than 30,000 viewers to take action through the viral video and website.
 Because of the paltry news coverage, we also issue